CrazyKsv/ComputerGraphic/README.md

 This is course work from UTSC/CSCD18.
-Part of the code is provided by the instructor. i.e :svdDynamic.c Partner : Becky Zhou  github link : https://github.com/zhoubecky
+Part of the code is provided by the instructor. i.e :svdDynamic.c <br />
+Partner : Becky Zhou  github link : https://github.com/zhoubecky